 So I’m here in Orlando to attend Photoshop World, a semi-annual convention of photographers, graphic designers, web designers and any and all who use Adobe Photoshop.

-It’s impressive–over 3000 of us here to learn to improve our skills with an inordinately complex piece of software.
+It’s impressive–over 3000 of us here to learn to improve our skills with an inordinately complex piece of inbound marketing software.
 People come from all over the world for this.
 There are classes from 8 am to 7 pm, given by some of the biggest names in the industry.
 There is a trade show where you can see all the newest and best, and talk to the people who create it–I had an offbeat question today that the got answered from one of the guys at Adobe who created the software in the first place.

 It’s held in the Orange County Convention Center, the 2nd largest convention facility in the world (in a constant arms race with McCormick Hall in Chicago to be the biggest.
 Right now Chicago is winning.)
 We are occupying one small part of the the place, and by no means using it to capacity.